blackmaskexe/github-foundations/02 - GitHub/11-GitHub Pull Requests/01 - Pull Requests.md

-- a Pull Request (PR) is a formal process to merge changes, that can be manually or autoamtically reviewd before it is accepted into your main branch
+- a Pull Request (PR) is a formal process to merge changes, that can be manually or automatically reviewed before it is accepted into your main branch

 ## Benefits of a PR:
 - collaborative review